MicrosoftDocs/cpp-docs/docs/c-language/return-statement-c.md

 Many programmers use parentheses to enclose the *expression* argument of the **`return`** statement.
 However, C doesn't require the parentheses.

-The compiler may issue a diagnotic message about unreachable code if it finds any statements placed after the **`return`** statement.
+The compiler may issue a diagnostic message about unreachable code if it finds any statements placed after the **`return`** statement.

 In a **`main`** function, the **`return`** statement and expression are optional.
 What happens to the returned value, if one is specified, depends on the implementation. **Microsoft-specific**: The Microsoft C implementation returns the expression value to the process that invoked the program, such as *`cmd.exe`*.
 If no **`return`** expression is supplied, the Microsoft C runtime returns a value that indicates success (0) or failure (a non-zero value).

 ## Example

 This example is one program in several parts.
-It demonstrates the **`return`** statement, and how it's used both to terminate a function and optionally return a value.
-It has a **`main`** function that calls two **`void`** functions.
-These functions in turn each call functions that return a value.
+It demonstrates the **`return`** statement, and how it's used both to end function execution, and optionally, to return a value.

 ```C
 // C_return_statement.c